swissup/swissup.github.io/m1/extensions/dailydeals/installation.md

 and refresh cache if it is enabled.
 Not done yet?
 Check the store compilation and run recompilation if it is enabled.

-#### Update from version 1.0.1
+#### Update from version 1.0.1 to 1.0.2

-If you upgrade the extension version 1.0.1 you can delete useless files and directories (or you may leave them; files do no harm):
+If you upgrade Daily Deals from version 1.0.1 to 1.0.2 or higher you can delete useless files and directories (or you may leave them; files do no harm):

 ```
 app/code/local/TM/CountdownTimer